B-Matt/Music-Research/music-research-ui/README.md

-This project is made in ReactJS
+## This project is made in ReactJS with simple interface and Axios client. ##

 ## Available Scripts